mingnatthakitt/InnoWing-MoCap-User-Guide/README.md

-# HKU Tam Wing Fan Innovation Wing's 3D Motion Capture System — README
+# HKU Tam Wing Fan Innovation Wing 3D Motion Capture System — README

 ## Overview

 This github repo provides a complete workflow for operating **3D Optical Motion Capture System** in Event Hall B using **Vicon Nexus 2.16**.
 It covers system calibration, subject setup, motion capture, and data export.

-This guide is intended for students, researchers, and lab users working in the HKU Faculty of Engineering Motion Capture Lab.
+This guide is intended for students, researchers, and users in HKU Tam Wing Fan Innovation Wing.

 ---